Capacitive soil moisture sensor v1.2 Arduino code

 Step 2

 Secondly, connect these components.
-For that, using the circuit diagram below.
+For that, use the circuit diagram below.

 Step 3